ofl23/Website/_pages/about.md

   tags: ["Oliver Long", "Southampton", "Oliver", "Long", "AEI"]
 ---

 My name is Oliver Long and I am a Postdoctoral Researcher at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Potsdam, Germany.

+My research focuses on the numerical modelling of unbound binary black hole encounters.
+These high-energy systems allow us to probe the ultra-strong gravitational potential and increase our understanding of General Relativity.
+To explore these systems, I employ a range of methods, including Numerical Relativity for the comparable mass case and self-force techniques from black hole perturbation theory for extreme-mass ratio scenarios.

-I am a member of the Simulating eXtreme Spacetimes (SXS) collaboration, the Laser Interferometer Space Antenna (LISA) Consortium, and a former member of the LIGO Scientific Collaboration (LSC).
-I am a contributor to the Spectral Einstein Code (SpEC), and the [KerrGeodesics](https://bhptoolkit.org/KerrGeodesics/) package of the Black Hole Perturbation Toolkit.
+I am a member of the [SXS collaboration](https://www.black-holes.org/), the [LISA Consortium](https://www.lisamission.org/), and a former member of the [LIGO Scientific Collaboration](https://www.ligo.org/) (LSC).
+Additionally, I am a contributor to the [Spectral Einstein Code](https://www.black-holes.org/code/SpEC.html) (SpEC), and the [KerrGeodesics](https://bhptoolkit.org/KerrGeodesics/) package of the [Black Hole Perturbation Toolkit](https://bhptoolkit.org/).

-My research involves the development of theoretical models of hyperbolic binary orbits within General Relativity using self-force (SF), Numerical Relativity (NR) and effective-one-body (EOB) techniques.
-My PhD thesis was titled "Self-force for hyperbolic black hole encounters" and my supervisors were Prof. Leor Barack (primary) and Dr. Adam Pound (secondary).
-Funding for my project was provided by EPSRC.
+I completed my PhD in Mathematical Sciences at the University of Southampton in 2022 under the supervision of Prof. Leor Barack.
+My thesis, titled “<i>Self-force for hyperbolic black hole encounters</i>,” was funded by the Engineering and Physical Sciences Research Council (EPSRC).
+Prior to that, I earned my MPhys in Physics from The University of Manchester in 2018.

 Academic positions
 -----